BarisAlbayrakIEEE/StructuralAnalysis/sql/README.md

 if the partitions are defined by the SC id.

 The 2nd use case requires gathering distributed data.
-If the partitioning is not applied based on the SC id, the query must scan all partitions of the SC-FM pair which kills the efficiency.
+If the partitioning is applied based on the SC id, the query must scan all partitions of the table of the SC-FM pair which kills the efficiency.
 The problem can be solved easily by the indexing appproach.